kurtiseni/it-service-api/README.md

 ## Description

-IT service is developed with [NestJS](https://github.com/nestjs/nest) framework.<br>
+IT service is developed with [NestJS](https://github.com/nestjs/nest) framework.
+A software for the management of assistance services for IT products.<br>
-A software for the management of assistance services for IT products.
+This API simplifies the process of managing assistance services by allowing businesses to organize their customer support tasks efficiently.

 ## Installation